 When is the high season in Tulum?

-The high season in Tulum runs from December to February.
-This is the most popular time of year for tourists as temperatures are comfortable and there’s less chance of rain.
-January and February are the driest months, with an average temperature of 25°C (77°F) ☀️
+The high season in Tulum runs from December through late March.
+This is the most popular time of year to visit Tulum as temperatures are comfortable and there’s little chance of rain.
+January and February are the driest months in Tulum, with an average temperature of 25°C (77°F) ☀️

 👉 The sun can be very strong during the high season in Tulum.
-To be safe, you should know when it is best to sunbathe and what protective measures to take.
 Find out how to choose the best UV for tanning to protect yourself from the harmful sun rays

 When is the low season in Tulum?

-The low season in Tulum runs from May to June and September to November.
-During this time, you can expect lower prices for accommodation and flights.
+The low season in Tulum runs from June through the end of October.
+This is the cheapest time to visit Tulum, if you are looking for great deals.
 Plus, there are fewer tourists around, so it’s a great opportunity to explore Tulum without crowds.

-The downside is that temperatures will be higher during the summer months (May-August), and there may be more rain.
-Also, many of the tours and activities could be cancelled during this period, so always check with your tour operator.
+The downside is that many of the tours and activities could be cancelled during this period, so always check with your tour operator.

 👉 Learn about the most popular Tulum tours to plan your adventure